aravinds92/MEMOS/memos-2/README.txt

 6) c.img —> the virtual disk image on which the qemu runs and executed the binary file generated from MEMOS2.s.

-Note: We have written the code in C language for memory probing and displaying the text on screen.
-We then used the gcc -s command to compile and generate an equivalent Assembly code called memos2.s.
-On this file we added the GRUB headers (by manually copy pasting) and then directly make a binary file out of it.
+Note: I have written the code in C language for memory probing and displaying the text on screen.
+I then used the gcc -s command to compile and generate an equivalent Assembly code called memos2.s.
+On this file I added the GRUB headers (by manually copy pasting) and then directly make a binary file out of it.
-We have not linked the C code and the assembly code.
+I have not linked the C code and the assembly code.
 They are two different files.
 The conversion can be performed using: gcc -S -c memos2.c